 Even taking into account their messes I feel like I have wonderful kids.
 I spent some time with Gabe playing on the SNES and working on a few projects- he’s quite the little builder.
 Chloe is enrolled in dance class and loves it.
 Claire is turning into quite the little chef and can make cookies completely on her own.
 Mike is an adept strategist and it’s fun to play games like Pandemic with him.
 Yes, the rewards of parenthood often outstrip the costs.

 We’re working on landscaping!
 The HOA here in Ivory Ridge has been fantastic.
-They have completely ignored everything we have asked and our repeated submissions.
+They have completely ignored everything (well… almost) we have asked for help with and make no effort to acknowledge our repeated submissions.
 I don’t understand why the HOA hasn’t been turned over to the community or why no one who actually lives in Ivory Ridge is part of any decision making process.
 We are just plunging ahead.
 I don’t see why they wouldn’t approve our beautification efforts but nothing surprises me anymore.

 As I said, the visual documentation of what I experienced in January is lacking.
 Perhaps that’s due in part to being gone for a few days at the SHOT show.
 Perhaps I need to take more pictures.
 Or perhaps my brain just makes stuff up to hurt me.